tanaytan/ese-3060-project/README.md

 pip install -r requirements.txt
 ```

-## Running airbench94.py
+## Part 1

 ### Overview

 CIFAR-10 training benchmark achieving 94.01% average accuracy in 3.83 seconds on an NVIDIA A100-SXM.
-You will want to use a single node of an a100.
 NOTE: We used an NVIDIA A100-PCIe for our experiments.

-- CIFAR-10 dataset automatically downloaded on first run
-- Cached to `cifar10/` directory as `.pt` files for faster subsequent runs

 The main file is:

 - airbench94.py — CIFAR-10 training benchmark used to reproduce and modify the “airbench94” baseline described in the project handout.

-My experiments (baseline and modifications) are logged in cifar10/logs/ and summarized in master_summary.csv.
+My experiments (baseline and modifications) are logged in **cifar10/logs/** and summarized in **master_summary.csv**.

 ### Execution